silnrsi/wstr/src/content/docs/topics/fonts/zwj-zwnj-shaping.md

 ---
 title: ZWJ & ZWNJ
-description: Handling Zero Width Join and Zero Width Non Joiner
+description: Handling Zero Width Joiner and Zero Width Non-Joiner
 sidebar:
     order: 5526.1
-lastUpdated: 2025-08-19
+lastUpdated: 2025-09-04
 ---

-The zero width joiner (ZWJ, U+200D) and zero width non joiner (ZWNJ, U+200C) are special format control characters that may be included in a character sequence to impact the creation of ligatures.
+The ZWJ (U+200D ZERO WIDTH JOINER) and ZWNJ (U+200C ZERO WIDTH NON-JOINER) are special format control characters that may be included in a character sequence to impact the creation of ligatures.
 They are often referred to in the same breath but they are treated somewhat differently when it comes to text